philmcminn/new-paper/README.md

 steps in your empirical study were manual or automated (did you do them, or was it done automatically by your tool?).
 Passive voice often excludes these details and can confuse readers and referees.
-Consider the sentence "test suites were generated for the subjects 30 times" (passive voice) vs. "my tool generated test suites for the subjects 30 times" (active voice).
+Consider the sentence "test suites were generated for the subjects 30 times" (passive voice) vs. "our tool generated test suites for the subjects 30 times" (active voice).
 In multi-author papers, using "we" to say "we did it" is preferred to writing that something "was done", and to convey something in an experiment that was necessarily manual step, or involved